Transparency and good governance

 Vice-President

-Within the Renato and Armando Grandi Foundation, which he joined in May 2019 as a Board Member and where he has served as Vice President since January 2024, he is specifically involved in the development of the Armando and Renato Grandi Medical Center in Guinea-Bissau—the country’s only facility dedicated to pediatric care.
+As part of the Renato e Armando Grandi Foundation, which he joined in May 2019 as a member of the Board and where he has held the position of Vice-President since January 2024, he is particularly involved in the development of the Armando e Renato Grandi Medical Centre in Guinea Bissau, the only facility in the country dedicated to the care of children.

 Alberto Allevi

-He has 36 years of experience in the financial markets, including asset management, brokerage and stock market operations.
+He has 36 years of experience in the financial markets, including asset management, brokerage and stock market trading.
 His professional career began at Banca Gutzwiller Kurz Bungener SA in Geneva, where he worked as a stock and options trader.
-In 1988 he joined UBS Lugano as asset manager for VIP clients and senior private banking officer.
-During his time at UBS, Alberto broadened his skills by attending various professional courses in Switzerland and abroad.
-In 1997 he left UBS and joined ABN AMRO as a member of the management team responsible for VIP discretionary portfolio management.
-In the spring of 2000, Alberto took a decisive step and founded his own asset management company, Atlantinvest SA, of which he is currently Chairman and CEO.
-Since 2009, he has been part of the foundation’s management as a volunteer member.
+In 1988 he joined UBS Lugano as an asset manager for VIP clients and a senior private banking officer.
+During his time at UBS, Alberto expanded his skills by attending various professional courses in Switzerland and abroad.
+In 1997 he left UBS and joined ABN AMRO as a member of the management team responsible for the administration of VIP discretionary portfolios.
+In the spring of 2000, Alberto took a decisive step and founded his own asset management company, Atlantinvest SA, of which he is currently President and CEO.
+Since 2009, he has been part of the management of the foundation as a volunteer member.

 Davide Mottis